15 Dec 2021 |

 Research article |

-Infrastructures and Built Environment , Information and Communications Technologies
+Infrastructure and the Built Environment , Sensors, Networks and Connectivity

 Weaving the Digital Thread in the Built Environment